pnwairfire/bluesky-web/doc/API-RUNS-ASYNC.md

 required, to specify, at the very least, dispersion start time and num_hours.
 The 'modules' key is optional.

-There are currently two ways the visualization images can be listed in the output to be retrieved later (see [output API spec](API-RUNS-STATUS-OUTPUT.md)), but you need to specify which way when initializing the dispersion run.
-Set 'image_results_version' to 'v1' or 'v2', or don't set it at all to get 'v1'.
-The output API spec, below, lists the two output formats.

 See [BlueSky Pipeline](https://github.com/pnwairfire/bluesky/blob/v2.7.2/README.md)
 for more information about required and optional post data